ecomtech-oss/lint-release/README.md

 ## What?

 We store application version in `package.json` file and [create separate git branch for every release](https://trunkbaseddevelopment.com).
-This tool enforce similar versions in two source.
+This tool enforces using similar versions in both sources.

-It allows branches with names satisfying pattern `release/X.X.X` and strictly compare it with a version in `package.json`.
+It allows branches with names satisfying pattern `release/X.X.X` and strictly compares it with a version in `package.json`.

 ### Examples